NURSING 7215 - Neuro Science in Nursing II

 General Course Information

-Course Code NURSING 7215 Course Neuro Science in Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Available for Study Abroad and Exchange Prerequisites Neuroscience Nursing I Restrictions This course is restricted to students undertaking the Graduate Diploma or Master of Nursing Science Course Description This course is designed to assist learning and development of advanced practice for nurses working in clinical practice caring for patients with neurological conditions.
+Course Code NURSING 7215 Course Neuro Science in Nursing II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Available for Study Abroad and Exchange Prerequisites Neuroscience Nursing I Restrictions This course is restricted to students undertaking the Graduate Diploma or Master of Nursing Science Course Description This course is designed to assist learning and development of advanced practice for nurses working in clinical practice caring for patients with neurological conditions.
 The course will cover both theory and practice in conditions such as neurological neoplasms, intracerebral bleed, stoke.
 Other concepts addressed include nursing management, leadership and rehabilitation in this field.

 Course Coordinator: Mr Paul McLiesh